uglymugs/JustNUM/problem-report.md

 ###### Solution

 Where it is necessary to throw a `submissionError` we wrap the promise returned by `dpd` in a Javascript native promise and pipe the argument of the reject handler through a function to convert it into a `submissionError` before passing it to the reject handler.
 Note that it is not possible simply to catch the error and return a `submissionError` as once the error is caught, the promise resolves.
-It would be possible to throw the `submissionError` anew or return `Promise.reject(submissionError)`, but wrapping the whole promise has the added benefit of ensuring that `catch` can be called on it in the future (rather than `fail`).
+It would be possible to throw the `submissionError` anew or return `Promise.reject(submissionError)`, but wrapping the whole promise has the added benefit of ensuring that `catch` can be called on it in the future (rather than needing to remember to use `fail`).
 We extracted the wrapper into a function called `dpdRun`.

-The weird behaviour of `asyncValidate` is fine as long as you are aware of it.
-Make sure the promise resolves with an object if you want to throw the error, and resolves (or rejects) with `null` if you do not.
+What matters for `asyncValidate` is not whether or not the promise resolves, but whether it resolves or rejects with an object (which becomes the validation error).
+That's fine as long as you are aware of it!
+Make sure the promise resolves (or rejects) with an object if you want to throw the error, and resolves (or rejects) with `null` if you do not.

 #### Error handling